zenoss/zproxy/README.md

 # Overview
 The build process for zproxy was revised in July 2016 to produce a versioned tarball artifact.
 The first released version of that artifact was labeled '1.0.0'.
-The build process for priou versions released as part of RM 5.0.x and 5.1.x was similar, but different.
+The build process for prior versions released as part of RM 5.0.x and 5.1.x was similar, but different.

 # Building